friendly/VisCollin/README.md

 #> 6  10.818 0.563    0.981  0.032 0.176  0.013 0.004
 ```

-Belesley (1991) recommends that the sources of collinearity be diagnosed
+Belsley (1991) recommends that the sources of collinearity be diagnosed
 (a) only for those components with large $\kappa_j$, and (b) for those
 components for which the variance proportion is large (say, $\ge 0.5$)
 on *two* or more predictors.
 The print method for `"colldiag"` objects